 Physical activity is vital for pets for weight control, digestive health, detoxification, immune health, muscle tone, respiratory health, and mental and emotional stability.

 A diagnosis of cancer in your beloved companion requires many difficult choices.
 You will surely forget to ask many important questions when you first hear the dreaded word, so schedule a follow-up visit with your veterinarian to discuss the issues that are likely to arise.
 Try not to make any profound decisions until you have a chance to educate yourself about all the options available—both conventional and alternative.
 Ask for a referral to an oncologist who can answer questions about conventional treatment methods.
 Find a holistic veterinarian, either in your area or one who will provide phone consultations, regarding alternative cancer treatments.
 Cancer is serious business, and an integrative team approach is best.

-For many cancer patients, conventional treatment options are as harmful than the cancer itself.
-In these cases, holistic treatment can offer the chance for a better quality of life, even if it cannot cure the cancer.
+offer the chance for a better quality of life, even if it cannot cure the cancer.
 Holistic care aims to provide the animal with the resources its body needs to heal from within.
 Every case is different.
 There is no one way to treat any type of cancer, although the above suggestions can help no matter what type of cancer the animal has.
 There are also some basic immune-boosting, anti-inflammatory, cancer-fighting nutritional supplements that can help in many cases.